He Walked on Water: Critical reception

 all relate, certainly works well with Travis.
 This cut[...]is no exception."
+Giving the song an "A", Country Universe writer Kevin John Coyne wrote, "Kudos to the songwriter, Allen Shamblin, for capturing something universal while writing about something so specific to one child’s memory.
+Our backgrounds couldn’t be more different, but our truths are the same."
 Thom Jurek of Allmusic gave the song a mixed review in his review of No Holdin' Back.
 He stated that the song "was a bad choice, though it sold well."

 In 2012, Travis re-recorded the song as a duet with Kenny Chesney for the compilation album Anniversary Celebration.